Skip to main content

 • in independent accommodation if aged 16 years or older

-The number and rate of children looked after in the UK are increasing overall, although trends vary between the four nations.
-The numbers of children looked after in England, Wales and Northern Ireland has continued to increase:
+The number and rate of children looked after in the UK are increasing overall.

 Our Duties